-- Flood Fill Tool from the Tools toolbar's Fill Tools 1. flyout. - 2.
+- 1. Select the Flood Fill Tool from the Tools toolbar's Fill Tools flyout. - 2.
 Set tolerance and layer fill options on the context toolbar. - 3.
 Click with the tool where you want to start the fill.

 The Edit>Fill command lets you flood-fill a region on a standard layer using any colour, not just the foreground colour.